Les premières années

-Les premières années is a French-language compilation album by Canadian singer Celine Dion, released in France by Versailles on 10 January 1994.
-It features 18 songs recorded between 1982 and 1988, including the Eurovision-winning "Ne partez pas sans moi".
-In France, Les premières années was certified gold.
-The album was also released in Belgium, reaching number 12 on the chart in Wallonia.
+Les premières années (lit.
+'The first years') is a French-language compilation album by Canadian singer Celine Dion.
+It was released in France by Versailles on 10 January 1994.
+The album includes 18 tracks recorded between 1982 and 1988, among them the Eurovision-winning song "Ne partez pas sans moi".
+In France, Les premières années received a gold certification.
+It was also issued in Belgium, where it reached number 12 on the Wallonia chart.

-Background and content
+Background and release

-After the success of "Un garçon pas comme les autres (Ziggy)", which reached number two on the French Singles Chart in 1993, Versailles issued Les premières années on 10 January 1994, a compilation of Dion's early and rare recordings from the '80s.
-In addition to the singles, it also includes album tracks and singles B-sides ("En amour", "Comment t'aimer").
+After the success of "Un garçon pas comme les autres (Ziggy)", which reached number two on the French Singles Chart in 1993, Versailles released Les premières années on 10 January 1994.
+The compilation presents Dion's early and less widely available recordings from the 1980s.
+Along with the singles, it includes album tracks and singles B-sides ("En amour", "Comment t'aimer").

-Critical reception and commercial performance
+Critical reception

+AllMusic rated the album two and a half out of five stars.

+Commercial performance

-AllMusic gave the album two and a half out of five stars.
-Thanks to the success of D'eux, Les premières années was certified gold in France in November 1995 for selling over 100,000 copies.
-After being also released in Belgium, it entered the Wallonia Albums Chart in June 1995 and peaked at number 12 in November 1995.
+Following the success of D'eux, Les premières années was certified gold in France in November 1995 for sales exceeding 100,000 copies.
+After its release in Belgium, the album entered the Wallonia chart in June 1995 and reached number 12 in November 1995.